 Few parents deliberately set out to spoil their child.
 It usually creeps up without them noticing, until one day, a good friend or close relative is courageous enough to point it out.

-Next page: How to unspoil your spoiled child
+Next page: How to unspoil your spoilt child